 - Complications during pregnancy – miscarriages, premature birth, fetal alcohol syndrome, and brain damage are all possible vulnerabilities of cravings in women during pregnancy.

 Cravings develop into alcoholism and without alcohol counselors or drugs to stop alcohol craving, it can be a lifetime effect.

-All alcohol dependent people face cravings in various forms; this is due to the need to maintain a certain level of alcohol in the blood.
-When you feel the need to drink in order to relax or to unwind with friends of even to reduce tension symptoms then you are definitely alcohol dependent.
+All alcohol-dependent people face cravings in various forms; this is due to the need to maintain a certain level of alcohol in the blood.
+When you feel the need to drink to relax or to unwind with friends or even to reduce tension symptoms, then you are alcohol dependent.
 The reasonable thing to do would be to seek help on how to curb alcohol craving.